Quansight-Labs/pyyaml-ft/README.md

 1. Run `python3.13 -m pip install --no-build-isolation .`.
 This will build PyYAML-ft from source and install it in the newly created virtual environment.
-By default, the installation process will try to install the LibYAML binding as well, but will fail silently if it cannot and instead use the pure-Python version.
+By default, the installation process will try to install the LibYAML bindings as well, but will fail silently if it cannot and instead use the pure-Python version.

    To get the latest version of the LibYAML bindings, you can use the `libyaml.sh`